savyir/Laravel-Excel/README.md

-## Laravel Excel v2 for Laravel 5 - fix for php 7.4

 # Installation
+Laravel Excel v2 for Laravel 5 - work with php 7.4

 Require this package in your `composer.json` and update composer.
 This will download the package and PHPExcel of PHPOffice.